+٠ Strongly Agree 6 25%

-• Strongly Agree 8 27%
+٠ Agree 8 33%

-• Agree 9 31%

-• Neutral 11 36%
+• Neutral 8 33%

-• Disagree 0 0%
+٠ Disagree 0 0%

-• Strongly Disagree 2 6%
+٠ Strongly Disagree 2 9%

 This DP and the original DP7 have been amalgamated to form one overarching Airspace Dimensions DP.
 This was done as the Continuous Climb and Descent Operations DP also forms part of the drive for efficiency.
+From the feedback including the individuals comments we can see that stakeholders on the ground are much less concerned with airspace matters.
+A much larger portion answered that they were neutral to this DP, once again this highlights the difference in importance of certain matters to different stakeholders.
 New wording of Airspace Dimensions DP:

-The volume and classification of controlled airspace required for Bournemouth Airport should be the minimum necessary to deliver an efficient airspace design, considering the needs of all airspace users.
+• The volume and classification of controlled airspace required for Bournemouth Airport should be the minimum necessary to deliver an efficient airspace design, considering the needs of all airspace users.